Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Broader justification for style Fisher randomization tests

+First, as mentioned in the main paper, it should not be surprising that we can also use test statistics of the form $t(\bm{Z}, \bm{Y}_{\bm{Z}, \bm{\delta}}(1))$, which involves the imputed treatment potential outcomes instead of imputed control ones.
+This can be achieved by switching the labels of treatment and control and changing the signs of the outcomes.

+More broadly, the Fisher randomization tests in \citet{Imbens15a} use test statistics of form $t(\bm{Z}, \bm{Y})$, which often compare the observed outcomes of treated units to those of control units (e.g., the difference in outcome means between treatment and control groups).
+Analogous to the main paper, such a randomization test can also be valid for testing bounded null hypotheses as we discuss below.
+Unfortunately, our generalization for inferring quantiles of individual effects (as in Section \ref{sec:inf_quant_all}) relies crucially on the use of test statistics of form $t(\bm{Z}, \bm{Y}_{\bm{Z}, \bm{\delta}}(0))$; our results do not extend to this class of statistic.
+This is why we focus on the randomization $p$-value of form \eqref{eq:p_val_imp_control} in the main paper.

-In this section, we study the broader justification for the Fisher randomization test in \citet{Imbens15a}, which differs from that in \citet{Rosenbaum02a} in the choice of test statistic.
-Below we first formally describe the randomization $p$-value in \citet{Imbens15a}, and then study its property in parallel with that in Section \ref{sec:broader}.
+That being said, we next provide the broader justification for the Fisher randomization test in \citet{Imbens15a}, which differs from that in \citet{Rosenbaum02a} in the choice of test statistic.
+We first formally describe the randomization $p$-value in \citet{Imbens15a}, and then study its property in parallel with that in Section \ref{sec:broader}.